 I love to see relatable women of various sizes on our site and on social media.
 Our aim is to break away from the unrealistic standards of beauty.
 I believe that ideal beauty is an expression of something that comes from the inside.
 This confidence trumps an attempt to seduce that is commonly found in fashion photography.
 For styling and poses, we encourage simplicity with confidence as we coach our models.
 When a woman takes care of herself, and others with kindness, she's at the height of beauty.
 True beauty is in being clothed in strength and dignity.

 About Fabric Sourcing.

-Many of the styles for purchase are made from conventional cotton that was sourced locally in a fabric storehouse in Kathmandu, Nepal.
+The colors made from conventional cotton was sourced locally in a fabric storehouse in Kathmandu, Nepal.
 However, we couldn't trace the specific origin.
 This kept us up at night because there are too many cases of human trafficking and exploitation in fabric supply.
-What if the fabric we bought was traced to this?
 Then we found GOTS Certified Organic Cotton suppliers in India.
 The farmers who grow this cotton do not have to work with harmful chemicals that affect their health.
 They then sell it to a fabric mill in exchange for a livable and fair wage.
 We are proud that the organic cotton is not at all promoting exploitation, but it is ethically grown and traded!
 Another cool thing about GOTS fabric is the dyeing process is incredible - using things in nature to make the colors - and better for the environment.
 Do we sell exclusively organic cotton?
 No, but we are making every effort to by the year 2020.
 If you wish to purchase only organic cotton, narrow down your search by browsing only organic.